Trouble (comics): Context

 Bill Jemas became executive vice president of Marvel Comics in 2000, and significantly reorganized the company as it emerged from its mid-1990s bankruptcy proceedings.
-Among these changes were replacing Marvel editor-in-chief Bob Harras with Joe Quesada, and withdrawing the company from the from the Comics Code Authority (CCA), a system of comic book content regulation.
+Among these changes were replacing Marvel editor-in-chief Bob Harras with Joe Quesada, and withdrawing the company from the Comics Code Authority (CCA), a system of comic book content regulation.
 The latter change allowed Marvel to depict material in their comics that had been forbidden under the CCA, such as sexual intercourse.
 The company also sought to expand from the comic book store market into the more lucrative bookstore market, whose comic sales were dominated by graphic novels and manga, and made its first attempt to break into this market with the 2003 young adult novel Mary Jane by Judith O'Brien.

-Jemas pursued a so-called "made-you-look" marketing strategy of provocative editorial gimmicks that attracted substantial media coverage at little direct financial cost to Marvel, such as reimagining the Rawhide Kid as an openly gay character and publishing the limited series Truth: Red, White & Black, which introduced an African American Captain America.
+Jemas pursued a so-called "made-you-look" marketing strategy of provocative editorial gimmicks aimed at attracting media coverage at little direct financial cost to Marvel, such as reimagining the Rawhide Kid as an openly gay character and publishing the limited series Truth: Red, White & Black, which introduced an African American Captain America.
 He additionally oversaw a revival of Marvel's Epic Comics imprint, which was to publish a combination of creator owned comics, new interpretations of existing Marvel characters, and comics based on licensed properties from other media such as television.